End-to-end encrypted emails

 Secure and encrypted emails

-Security and data protection are very important to us.
+Security and data protection are critical to us.
 Therefore, we offer the possibility of end-to-end encryption for email communication.
-The email is encrypted on the sender’s system and only the intended recipient can decrypt the message.
+The email is encrypted on the sender’s system, and only the intended recipient can decrypt the message.
 No one in between can read or manipulate the content of the message.
 End-to-end encryption can be combined with a digital signature.
-A digitally signed and encrypted email guarantees that the email actually comes from the specified sender.
+A digitally signed and encrypted email guarantees that the email comes from the specified sender.

 We support S/MIME and PGP for encrypted email communication.
-Both methods are based on so-called public and private keys that both communication partners have.
-The sender encrypts the message with the recipient’s public key, who can then only decrypt the message again with his private key.
+Both methods are based on so-called public and private keys that both communication partners have. he sender encrypts the message with the recipient’s public key, who can only decrypt the message again with his private key.

 To send us encrypted messages, you need our public keys.
-Each talessio employee and certain generic email addresses have their own keys to enable secure communication.
+Each talessio employee and specific generic email addresses have their keys to enable secure communication.